IcodeNet/expenses-dashboard-code-test/README.md

 use StyledComponents).
 - Make sure that your code doesn’t cause needless re-renders and uses performance best practices.
-- At Bud we care about accessibility.
-Make sure your code follows semantic HTML conventions and adds good accessibility where possible.
+- Make sure your code follows semantic HTML conventions and adds good accessibility where possible.
 - **Please don’t use Create React App or any other tools that remove the need for set up**; we’d like to see your understanding of module bundlers and build tools and how you set up a project.
 It’s ok to re-use code you’ve used in previous projects as long as it’s